mls-m5/medit/README.md

 - [ ] .medit.json does not reload when changed.
 Fix that
 - [ ] Maybe sessions that reopens files when project is closed
 - [ ] Build before running
+- [ ] Locator performance is really bad when opening large project

 ## Bugs
-- [ ] When open a file where there is no projec/.git, the program freezes
+- [x] When open a file where there is no project/.git, the program freezes
 - [ ] Segmentation fault when using goto symbol on std::numeric::pi

 ## Requirements